 Other gardeners prefer to wear a more of a hiking boot for gardening, that allows for shoveling while providing foot support for marathon gardening days.

-Another type of wet weather boots for gardening is one that easily slip on and off over footwear so the mud is left at the back door.
+Another type of wet weather boots for gardening are those that easily slip on and off over your footwear.
+Then, you can leave the mud at the back door.

 London Fog Piccadilly Rain Boots are a great stylish and functional choice, too!